EminaToric/HeartPlay/README.md

 ## Why I Built This

 I have two master's degrees, one in Computer Science and one in Child and Human Development.
-For a long time those two things lived in separate parts of my life.
-HeartPlay is what happened when they finally met.
+For a long time those two things lived in separate parts of my life, now they finally meet.

 Most parenting apps give you generic activity lists.
 This one actually thinks about where a child is developmentally and what kind of interaction is going to be meaningful for them at that age.
 A 2-year-old and a 9-year-old are not just different sizes.
 They are in completely different developmental stages and they need completely different things from the adults in their lives.